nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The `FRIEND_ID` used must currently exist in the friends list.

 Examples:
-* `friend --edit Draco -n Kevin` Sets the name of existing friend with the `FRIEND_ID` "Draco" to "Kevin".
+* `friend --edit Draco -n Kevin` Sets the name of existing friend with the `FRIEND_ID` 'Draco' to 'Kevin'.

 Screenshot: